Aviral-Sharma-2578/CS203-face-recognition/readme.md

 ## Future Improvements

--- Database Connection (preferably MongoDB)
+--Database Connection (preferably MongoDB)
--- Execution time of the model
+--Execution time of the model

 ## Acknowledgements
--- InsightFace developers and contributors.
+--InsightFace developers and contributors.
--- FastAPI, ReactJS, and TailwindCSS communities for their valuable tools and frameworks.
+--FastAPI, ReactJS, and TailwindCSS communities for their valuable tools and frameworks.